-Another revelation about what to do when death approaches which, “According to some classical commentators”, writes Fakhry in a footnote, “… was abrogated by the law of inheritance.”
+Another revelation details what to do when death approaches which, “According to some classical commentators,” writes Fakhry in a footnote, “was abrogated by the law of inheritance.”

 2:180 It is prescribed for you that when death is imminent for one of you and he leaves wealth, he should equitably make a testament in favour of the parents and the near of kin.
 This in incumbent upon the righteous.

-A self-evident revelation about whoever falsifies a will followed by what should be an equally manifest revelation, that helping a dying man and his kin come to an understanding as to the fair dispossession of his estate is not a sin.
+A self-evident revelation about falsifying a will is followed by what should be an equally manifest revealed truth: that helping a dying man and his kin come to an understanding as to the fair dispossession of his estate is not a sin.

-Following are revelations pertaining to the disposition of a recently deceased male's property.
-As mentioned earlier, male offsprings get the lion’s share.
-Sisters are only entitled to half the share of a brother and, if there are more than two females, the male is entitled to one-third, with the rest being divided among the females (I assume sisters) whatever their number.
+The following revelations pertain to the disposition of a recently deceased male's property.
+As you may already be aware, male offspring get the lion’s share.
+Sisters are entitled to half the share of a brother and, if there are more than two females, the male is entitled to one-third, with the rest divided equally among the females (I assume sisters), whatever their number.

-If he has any brothers and dies childless the formula changes.
-No mention is made of sisters of the deceased being entitled to anything in this revelation.
+If he has brothers and dies childless, the formula changes.
+No mention is made of sisters of the deceased being entitled to anything.

-The verse ends with Allah acknowledging that it is difficult to choose between who is the better investment, fathers or sons (no mention is made of daughters) when it comes to the proceeds of an inheritance, and finishes with the usual praise for the rule maker.
+The verse ends with God’s acknowledgement that it is difficult to choose the better investment, fathers or sons (no mention is made of daughters or mothers), when it comes to the proceeds of an inheritance and finishes with the usual praise for the rule maker.

 4:11 … Your fathers and sons – you know not who of them is of greater advantage to you.
 This is a law from Allah; Allah surely is All-Knowing, Forbearing.

-Less they missed it the first time; Allah reminds the believers of His two-for-one rule in His instructions on the disposition of an inheritance where the only beneficiaries are brothers and sisters of the deceased.
+Lest they missed it the first time, God reminds the believers of His two-for-one rule when addressing the disposition of an inheritance should the only beneficiaries be brothers and sisters of the deceased.

 What about the family home?
-From my reading of the following revelation, the former wives of the dearly departed are allowed to stay in the family home for up to a year before the relatives of the deceased husband move in and they have to move out.
+The following would suggest that former wives of the dearly departed are permitted to remain in the family home for up to a year before the deceased’s relatives move in and they have to move out.

-Allah’s instructions as to the dispositions of a deceased wife’s property, as far as I can tell, are all contained in verse 4:12.
-The key provision here again is, that the husband who has lost his wife is entitled to more than a wife who has lost her husband.
+Allah’s instructions as to the dispositions of a deceased wife’s property, as far as I can tell, are all contained in Verse 4:12.
+The key provision here again is that the husband who has lost his spouse is entitled to more than a wife who has lost hers.
 The two-for-one rule appears to still apply.
 I will let you do the math.

-Islamic scholars like Yahiya Emerick dismiss this double standard in Allah's revelation regarding the disposition of an inheritance saying “in Islam only the man is compelled to spend money in support of his family therefore he should be entitled to a bigger share of the inheritance.”
+Islamic scholars like writer and American convert Yahiya Emerick dismiss this double standard because “in Islam only the man is compelled to spend money in support of his family therefore he should be entitled to a bigger share of the inheritance.”

-4:13 These are the Ordinances of Allah, and whoever obeys Allah and His Messenger, He will admit him into Gardens beneath which rivers flow, abiding therein forever.
+4:13 These are the Ordinances from Allah, and whoever obeys Allah and His Messenger, He will admit into Gardens beneath which rivers flow, abiding therein forever.
 That is the great victory!

-Since Allah's Ordinances pertaining to wills overwhelmingly favour males, they are unlikely to transgress, therefore, the promise of eternal pain is probably meant for females who would seek a more equitable share.
-Remember, the pronouns he or him, usually refer to either or both sexes.
+Since God's ordinances pertaining to wills overwhelmingly favour men, they are unlikely to transgress, therefore the promise of eternal pain is probably meant for women who would seek a more equitable share.
+Remember, the pronouns he, him and his are considered the default, regardless of gender.

 4:7 Men should have a share of what parents and kinsmen leave behind; and women a share of what parents and kinsmen leave, whether big or small, as an obligatory portion.